p0nce/dido/README.md

 - Multiple cursors editing
 - dido contains a small GUI package built on top of SDL2 renderers
 - portable graphics, SDL 2.x is the only dependency: https://www.libsdl.org/
+- minimal DUB integration

 ## Current limitations

 - currently not configurable
-- DUB integration is minimal
+- no file browser
 - Multiple views not supported
 - only UTF-8 files support (load and save)
-- see Issues
 - command language is very incomplete
 - currently no syntax highlighting
+- see Issues for more limitations

 ## Inspiration